douglas444/birch/README.md

 Important to notice that in the comparation we disabled jbirch's automatic rebuilding feature as it isn't supported by our implementation.

-The comparation was made using the `covtype.csv` dataset, which is available in this [branch of jbirch](https://github.com/douglas444/jbirch/tree/reference-results) together with instructions on how to run jbirch over the dataset.
+The comparation was made using the `covtype.csv` dataset.
+Please read the `README.md`file in this [branch of jbirch](https://github.com/douglas444/jbirch/tree/reference-results) for informations on how to obtain the dataset and run jbirch.
 Following we have the equivalent command lines to run the same experiment with our implementation (edit the dataset file path as needed).

 With merge refinement:
 ```